Marketing Strategy: What It Is and How to Create One

 As you research and consider these questions, your customer should come more clearly into view.
 A comprehensive understanding of your target market will help you create a strategy that impacts those you are trying to reach.

-Finally, you will take the goals you have outlined, research you have conducted, and the profiles you have created, to construct a marketing strategy.
+Finally, you will take the goals you have outlined, your research, and the profiles you have created to construct a marketing strategy.
 The critical question you will want to answer is: how will you align with your target market to meet your overall objectives?

 Your answer to this question will be your strategy.